 ▲▲ Sacré-Cœur and Montmartre White basilica atop Montmartre with spectacular views.

-▲ Panthéon Neoclassical monument celebrating the struggles of the French.
+▲ Panthéon Neoclassical monument and burial place of the famous.

 ▲ La Défense and La Grande Arche The city's own “little Manhattan” business district and its colossal modern arch.